rljhaines/rljhaines.github.io/about.md

 permalink: /about/
 ---

-I am a computer professional from days gone by working my way back onto th scene!
+I am a computer professional from days gone by working my way back onto the scene!

 ### More Information